how it works

 John Maynard Keynes

-Most of our problems have their origins somewhere or other in our upbringing. which we carry with us where-ever we go .
+Most problems come from our upbringing and follow us around.
 We perpetuate the familiar feelings of our past by the way we move, the places we go, the company we attract.
-The food, drugs, sights and sounds we take in.
+The food, drugs, sights and sounds we select to take in.

-Noticing thoughts and feelings opens the way to uncovering these self limiting habits and ideas that are usually so taken for granted as to be invisible.
+Noticing thoughts and feelings opens the way to uncovering those self limiting habits that are so taken for granted that they are invisible.

-As we notice we can gradually let them go and allow ourselves to take each moment anew as an adventure into the unknown - free of the constraints of past conditioning.
+As we notice we can gradually let them go and allow ourselves to take each moment anew as an adventure into the unknown.
+We are more alive when free of the constraints of unnecessary conditioning.

 motivation

-The first step is to begin to care enough to do something.
-Clients bring problems to us because of uncomfortable emotions and feelings about them.
-Otherwise there is little motivation to come.
-Emotions tell us what's important and problems lose their significance as their negative feelings fade.
+The first step is to care enough to do something.
+Uncomfortable emotions and feelings are usually a starting point.
+Emotions tell us what's important.
+Problems lose their significance as their negative feelings fade.

-Sometimes the object of an emotion is the problem – like a relationship or an unfulfilled goal or a loss.
-Other times an emotion itself is presented as the problem – usually simplified as anxiety, anger or depression.
+Sometimes the object of an emotion seems to be the problem – like a relationship or an unfulfilled goal or a loss.
+Other times the emotion itself seems to be the problem – usually simplified as anxiety, anger or depression.

 existence

 Humans are social animals.
 We only fully exist in relation to other people.
 If we stop communicating for too long our language, verbal and emotional reasoning fades.
 Our image of ourselves with roles, expectations, rights and duties dissolves.
 We lose the idea of who we are.
-Therapy is a chance to practice existing.
+Being with someone is a chance to practice existing.

 relationships

-Research shows that social connections are the largest contributor to recovery in therapy.
-The quality of the relationship with the therapist usually shows up as the next most important factor.
+Research shows that social connections are the largest contributor to recovery.
+The quality of the relationship with a therapist usually shows up as the next most important factor.
 The kind of therapy does not make a lot of difference.

-Almost all of us have more than just personal goals.
-More than anything else we want to belong.
-We want good connections with others.
+Most of us more than anything else want good connections with others.
 We can practice belonging and being accepted within a therapeutic relationship.

 externalising thoughts and feelings